 Going back to probiotics, since 90% of serotonin is produced in the gut, there are multiple cases of 5-HTP supplementation providing little to no improvement, so I again stress the importance of gut health.
 AOR makes a well researched 5-HTP by the name of Tryfonia Max.

 Please never stop any medications without consulting your practitioner.
-This article was designed for informational purposes and is not meant to diagnose or treat any disease, or substitute as a form of medical advice.
+This tip is meant for informational purposes and is not meant to diagnose or treat any disease, or substitute as a form of medical advice.
 Please consult with your advising physician before making changes to your lifestyle.